LTHTR-DST/hdruk_avoidable_admissions/README.md

     │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io

-The following directories are not in version control and will need to be manually created by the user.
+:file_folder: The following directories are not in version control and will need to be manually created by the user.

     ├── data
         ├── external       <- Data from third party sources.